Parsl/parsl/docs/userguide/checkpoints.rst

 all results that have been updated since the last checkpoint.

 When loading a checkpoint file the Parsl script will use checkpointed results for any apps that have been previously executed.
-Like AppCaching, checkpoints use the app name, hash, and input parameters to locate previously computed results.
+Like app caching, checkpoints use the app name, hash, and input parameters to locate previously computed results.
 If multiple checkpoints exist for an app (with the same hash) the most recent entry will be used.